Freezing Pumpkin Pie to Beat the Holiday Rush

 The word biscotti is derived from the Latin biscoctus, meaning twice baked or cooked which accurately describes the process by which biscotti comes about.
 The cookie dough is formed into logs, baked, cooled slightly, and baked again.
 Biscotti is thought to have originated in the Tuscany region in the 14th century in the city of Prato as a biscuit with almonds as a main ingredient since there was an abundance of almonds in the region.
 It was discovered that the second baking drew out moisture rendering it hard and resistant to mold making it an ideal food to store or for sailors to take to sea.
 However, there are indications that it may go back to the days of the Roman Empire.
 The British hardtack and German zwieback might be considered spinoffs of the biscotti as they, too, are twice baked.
 Incidentally, today Italians call biscotti cantucci and use the term biscotti to refer to any type of crunchy cookie.

-So if biscotti are so simple, why doesn’t everyone bake them?
 There are no shortages of recipes for biscotti—name the flavor and there’s a recipe for that!
 And despite their long heritage, there is no perfect way to make biscotti as they are a remarkably forgiving cookie.
 They do require a little more baking time since it is done twice.

-Here are some tips that I’ve learned:
+Here are some tips to get you baking:

 • Have all ingredients at room temperature.